SupaGoku/blueprint-oss/instructions/core/create-tasks.md

 With the user's approval, proceed to creating a tasks list based on the current feature spec.

+Explicit context requirement:

+- Always read and load the complete contents of the selected spec folder into context, including every file and all subfolders (notably `sub-specs/`).
+Do not assume a fixed set of files; different specs may include additional documents, schemas, mocks, or checklists.

 Priority override (priority 00):

 - First, check @.blueprint-oss/specs/priority for any spec folders.
 If one or more exist, they take absolute priority (treat as priority "00").